 Get Something as New as Possible

-More modern vehicles provide a lot more safety features than older ones, relieving some of the stress when your teenager starts driving.
+More modern vehicles provide a lot more safety features than older ones.
+In turn, they relieve some of the stress when your teenager starts driving.
 With backup cameras, side-view sensors, anti-lock braking systems, and GPS, your teen’s vehicle will help protect them when behind the wheel.

 Don’t Miss These Safety Features

-Preferably, having more safety features in a car is preferable to having less, but some consumers prefer a lower price for fewer features.
-The IIHS understands this, but they insist that any parent shopping for their new driver should find a vehicle with two specific ones.
+Preferably, having more safety features in a car is preferable to having less.
+But, some consumers prefer a lower price for fewer features.
+The IIHS understands this.
+Still, they insist that any parent shopping for their new driver should find a vehicle with two specific ones.
 Side airbags, found in most cars from 2008 onward, can keep the driver’s head and chest safe in side-impact crashes.
 If your child had driving lessons in Manchester or somewhere else, then hopefully they were taught all the safety information they need to know to keep them from having crashes on the road.
-However, it’s important to remember that your child could be the safest driver on the road but this does not account for other drivers who may be driving recklessly.
+However, it’s important to remember that your child could be the safest driver on the road.
+But, this does not account for other drivers who may be driving recklessly.

-More important than airbags is electronic stability control (ESC), which “helps drivers maintain control on curves and slippery roads.”
-It halves the odds of drivers perishing in accidents involving one vehicle.
+More important than airbags is electronic stability control (ESC).
+ESC “helps drivers maintain control on curves and slippery roads.”
+Furthermore, it halves the odds of drivers perishing in accidents involving one vehicle.
 Certain older models come with SC, but in 2012 it became a required feature for “all but the heaviest vehicles.”
 The IIHS sees this and the side airbags as an excellent technology for keeping teen drivers safe.

-As well as this it is vital that the car is undergoing regular maintenance so that safety can be constantly assured.
+As well as this it is vital that the car is undergoing regular maintenance.
+This is done so that safety can be constantly assured.
 Using websites like https://www.czokbrand.com can help people to focus on the specific areas of the car that need to be checked on and what the best products are to help with the maintenance process.

 Bigger is Better

 Parents prioritizing safety should pick something large.
 However, they should make sure to avoid buying something too large.
-There’s a noticeable difference between how small and big vehicles handle, and teen drivers, new to the road, may have difficulty controlling something bulky.
+There’s a noticeable difference between how small and big vehicles handle.
+So, teen drivers, new to the road, may have difficulty controlling something bulky.